· AI

 Why CLAUDE.md specifically?
 Because it functions as an organizational coding standard that the AI reads and follows automatically.
 In building Tallyfy, CLAUDE.md became the single most effective way to enforce rules across dozens of repositories.
 It tells Claude Code which tools and packages to use, what data can and cannot be accessed, and which code patterns are required.
 Every repo gets one.
 No exceptions.

-GitHub Advanced Security gives you three automated scanning tools that run on every commit.
+GitHub’s Code Security and Secret Protection add-ons (the two products the old GitHub Advanced Security bundle split into) give you three automated scanning tools that run on every commit.
 CodeQL performs data-flow analysis - not text pattern matching - to find SQL injection, hardcoded credentials, and weak cryptography.
 Dependabot monitors every package dependency and auto-creates pull requests when vulnerable versions are detected.
-Secret scanning catches API keys from over 200 services before they hit the repository.
+Secret scanning catches API keys using over 200 token patterns before they hit the repository.
 Use CODEOWNERS files so every merge requires sign-off from both a business stakeholder and a technical reviewer.
 For secrets management, GitHub Secrets handles it immediately; Azure Key Vault is the medium-term move.

 Pillar 2: Centralized scheduled jobs.
-This is the pillar that eliminates the “laptop sleeping on a plane” problem entirely.
+This is the pillar that eliminates the “laptop sleeping on a plane” problem.
 Move every scheduled script off employee machines and into cloud-based execution.

 Here’s how the options compare: